How can I register?

 And in the older divisions the spread gets wider – so U14 has players who are 11 to 13, and U15G ranges from 11 to 14.
 Don’t worry – it works fine!

-What equipment do I need to buy, and where I can get it?
+What clothing and equipment do I need to buy, and where I can get it?

 The club supplies a shirt, which must be worn to every game.
 The shirt must be tucked in during games, and must not be mutilated.